What is a visual field test?

-Your doctor might also recommend that a visual field test be taken again in a few weeks, a few months or a year.
-This might be necessary to make sure that no new problems occur.
-When a condition like glaucoma is found, visual field tests are taken regularly to find out how well the treatment is working.
+Your doctor might also recommend that a visual field test be taken again in a few weeks, a few months, or a year.
+This might be necessary to make sure that no new problems are detected.
+When a condition like glaucoma is found, visual field tests are performed regularly to find out how well the treatment is working.

 Visual field tests are especially important in the treatment of glaucoma.
 These tests will tell the doctor if vision is being lost even before the patient notices.
 That is just one of the reasons why people who have glaucoma need to keep all their appointments with their doctor.

 © Copyright 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 3/10/2015…#14420